michaelpgalen/React-CVE_Data_Vis_Challenge/README.md

 run in terminal: 'npm install' \
 run in terminal: 'npm start' \

 This my first React project.
-A way to visualize and help understand 500 records of CVE data from a JSON file.
+A way to visualize and help understand 500 records of CVE data - Common Vulnerabilities and Exposures - from a JSON file.

 ## Available Scripts